UNCLASSIFIED (U)

 (Applies to Foreign Service and Civil Service Employees)

-The leave-approving official will review the circumstances surrounding seemingly excessive or indiscriminate use of sick leave to determine whether there is improper use of sick leave.
-The requirement for the proper use of sick leave should be reemphasized, and the employee may be required to furnish medical evidence of illness when sick leave is requested or taken on future occasions, even though the period of absence is three days or less (see 3 FAM 3427).
+The leave-approving official will review the circumstances surrounding apparent excessive or indiscriminate use of sick leave to determine whether there is improper use of sick leave.
+The requirement for the proper use of sick leave should be reemphasized, and the employee may be required to furnish medical evidence of illness when sick leave is requested or taken on future occasions, even when the period of absence is three days or less (see 3 FAM 3427).
 In case of continued excessive or indiscriminate use of sick leave, disciplinary action may be taken (see 3 FAM 4320).

 3 FAM 3429.4 Procedures and Guidelines